rgb-archive/spec/01-OpenSeals.md

    (i.e. double SHA256 of serialized proof data, like in P2C commitments), prefixed with 'openseal' tag:
    `OP_RETURN <SHA256('openseal' || SHA256(SHA256(serialized_proof)))>`

-### Schemata

-The schema in openseal defines the exact structure of a seal-bound state, including:
-* relation between the seals pointing to transaction outputs and parts of the state
-* structure for the state data and metadata
-* serialization and deserealization rules for state data and metadata (see [Proof data structure](#proof) section)
-* rules to validate the state and state changes on top of the validation runes used by the OpenSeals

-The schema can be defined in formal or an informal name.
-One of OpenSeals schema samples is an [RGB protocol](04-RGB.md), defining RGB schema for digital asset (digitalized securities, collectibles etc) issuing and transfer.

-Schemata are identified by a cryptographic SHA256-hash of the schema name (for informally-defined schemas) or SHA256-hash of serialized formal schema definition data (see [Schemata definition](#schema) section).
-OpenSeals-enabled user agents MAY use the hash to locate and download schema formal definition file (QSD) and use it in order to parse the sealed state and validate parts of it in relation to schema-defined state validation rules.

 ### Proofs

-Proof consists of data that are cryptographically committed, i.e. must be preserved as immutable; and additional data, which always may be deterministically re-computed basing on the data from the Bitcoin blockchain transactions and other proofs.
-Thus, they represent the prunable part of the proof and may be discarded.
-The reason why it may be reasonable to keep and transfer them is the performance: some data will require significant verification orverload in order to be recomputed, and it will be much easier to check their correctness having the data itself than to re-compute them from the scratch.
+Proof consists of data that are cryptographically committed, i.e. must be preserved as immutable – and extra data, which always may be deterministically re-computed basing on the data from the Bitcoin blockchain transactions and other proofs.
+Such extra data represent a prunable part of the proof, which may be discarded.

+* Immutable data:
+  - `header`: data which differ between different proof formats (see below)
+  - `body`: data which have the same structure for all proof formats:
+    * `seals`: UTXOs which are assigned some state by this proof
+    * `state`: actual state data sealed to the UTXOs
+    * `metadata`: a list of fields with special information, which has to be maintained immutable, but not sealed
+  - `pubkey`: original (non-tweaked) public key; the field is present only in [P2C-commited proofs](#pay-to-contract).
+     Pubkey is not a part of the proof hash/id, however proofs are cryptographically committing to it within the actual P2C commitment (see [Public key tweaking procedure](#public-key-tweaking-procedure))
+* Prunable data:
+  - `txid`: a transaction id containing output committed to this proof
+  - `parents`: *parent* transaction ids containing outputs unsealed by the proof

+The reason why it may be reasonable to keep and transfer extra data is a performance: reconstruction of these data will require significant computing/multiple  DB queries, and it will be much easier to check their correctness having the data themselves than to re-compute them from scratch.

-#### Pкoof formats
+#### Proof formats

-There are four main formats of the proofs:
+There are four main types of the proofs:
-* **Root proof**, which define the source for the state, i.e. it represents DAG root node.
-Root proof MUST start with a root flag (the highest bit in the first byte = 1) followed by a second byte with `0x00` value (see [prof serialization format](#proof-serialization-formats) for the details) and MUST contain special additional fields absent in the rest of proofs:
+* **Root proof**, which define the source for the state history, i.e. they represent DAG root node.
+Root proof contain special fields in their `header`:
   * `ver`, specifying the OpenSeals framework version used for proof serialization, interpretation and verification.
-    This field MUST BE masked with the highest bit set to `1` .
+  * `schema`: a double SHA256-hash of the schema name (for informally-defined schemas) or double SHA256-hash of serialized formal schema definition data (see [Schemata section](#schemata) for more details)
+  * `network`: Bitcoin network in use.
+Currently the system supports the following networks:
+    - Bitcoin mainnet: 0x01
+    - Bitcoin testnet: 0x02
+    - Bitcoin regtest: 0x03
+    - Bitcoin signet: 0x04
+    - Liquid v1: 0x10
   * `root`, pointing to transaction output which MUST be spent and become one of the inputs for the transaction containing an output committed to the root proof.
 This mechanism is necessary to prevent possible double-publication of the root proof and ambiguity in the state.
-  * `schema`: a cryptographic SHA256-hash of the schema name (for informally-defined schemas) or SHA256-hash of serialized formal schema definition data
-  * `network`: Bitcoin network in use (mainnet, testnet)
-* **Version upgrade proofs**, that signal OpenSeals version upgrade for all *descendant proofs* according to the [version upgrade procedure](#versioning).
+* **Version upgrade proofs**, that signal OpenSeals version upgrade according to the [version upgrade procedure](#versioning).
 These proofs has the following additional fields:
   * `ver`, specifying a new OpenSeals framework version used for proof serialization, interpretation and verification.
-    This field MUST BE masked with the highest bit set to `1`.
-  * `schema`: a cryptographic SHA256-hash of the updated schema name (for informally-defined schemas) or SHA256-hash of serialized formal schema definition data.
+  * `schema`: a double SHA256-hash of the updated schema name (for informally-defined schemas) or double SHA256-hash of serialized formal schema definition data.
 If the proof does not assign a new schema, this field must be set to 256 zero bits.
-* **Normal proofs**
+* **Ordinary proofs**, which may have an optional version field (see [Schema version upgrade](#schema-version-upgrades) below).
-* **[Proof of state destruction](#proof-of-state-destruction)** is a special form of the proof that is a normal proof with zero seals.
+* **[Proof of state destruction](#proof-of-state-destruction)** is a special form of an ordinary proof with zero number of seals and empty sealed state.

 ### State

-Publication of the transaction containing committed output to a root proof creates a root for the decentralized state, changes to which will be maintained in a form of a DAG consisting of other proofs spending the sealed transaction outputs from the root proof.
+Publication of the transaction containing committed output to a root proof creates a root for the decentralized state, changes to which will be maintained in a form of a DAG, consisting of other proofs spending sealed transaction outputs from the root proof.

-The distributed state initialized by the root proof can be uniquely identified with the root proof id, i.e. its hash used for the commitment procedure.
-This hash includes the hash of the transaction output which is spent during the proof publication, so there is no way to publish the same proof twice and have the same id for some distributed state.
+A distributed state is initialized by a root proof can be uniquely identified with the root proof id, i.e. its hash used for the commitment procedure.
+This hash includes the hash of the transaction output which is spent during the proof publication (`root` field), so there is no way to publish the same proof twice and have the same id for some distributed state.

 #### Multi-signature state ownership